 Once a student accepts an employment offer, they are required to fulfill that

-work term obligation and they must be registered in a Co-op practicum course.
+work term obligation, and they must register in a Co-op practicum course.

 Application form submission and/or participation in the employment